 Unlike fee-only advisors, fee-based advisors may also earn money through other means.
 Here are three main ways that fee-based advisors could make money:

-Unlike financial advisory fees, these fees are not directly in line with the amount of money in your account.
+Unlike financial advisory fees, these fees are not based on the amount of money in your account.
 This makes increasing the value of your account less important to the advisor.
 Moreover, these fees present potential conflicts of interest.
 The advisor has a financial incentive to sell you the products from which they can earn a commission, even if it isn’t necessarily the best product for you.

 Fee-Only vs. Fee-Based Financial Advisors: Which Is Right for You?